kaif11221122/Technical-Paper/README.md

-# Analysis of Lucene,Solr and Elasticsearch
+# Analysis of Lucene,Solr and Elasticsearch for Full Text Search

 ### Abstract